microsoft/nni/docs/source/tutorials/pruning_quick_start_mnist.rst

 Pruning Quickstart
 ==================

+Here is a three-minute video to get you started with model pruning.

+..  youtube:: wKh51Jnr0a8
+    :align: center

 Model pruning is a technique to reduce the model size and computation by reducing model weight size or intermediate state size.
 There are three common practices for pruning a DNN model: